 How to File a Freight Claim

-- Provide all requested documentation, such as the Bill of Lading, proof of delivery and manufacturer’s documentation.
+– Provide all requested documentation, such as the Bill of Lading, proof of delivery, and manufacturer’s documentation/invoice.

 – Complete the carrier’s claim form.

-- Provide the copy of the repair quote, if the item is able to be repaired.
+– Provide a copy of the repair quote if the item can be repaired.

-- Provide the copy of the salvage/scrap value, if the item is salvageable.
+– Provide a copy of the salvage/scrap value if the item is salvageable.

 – Submit the claim per the carrier’s instructions to the carrier’s claims department.

 Filing a Freight Claim with the Help of a 3PL like FreightCenter